 Text books are available from the Monash University Book Shops.
-Availability from other suppliers cannot be assured.
-The Bookshop orders texts in specifically for this unit.
+Availability from other suppliers even in Australia cannot be assured.
+The Bookshop is specifically ordering copies of the text for this unit.
 You are advised to purchase your text book early.